Hallowing Run: Watershed

 The watershed of Hallowing Run has an area of 7.71 sqmi.
 The stream is entirely within the United States Geological Survey quadrangle of Sunbury.
 The stream's designated use is for aquatic life.

 Flash flooding impacts some reaches of Hallowing Run.
 Such flooding damages agricultural land in the area and causes streambank erosion.
 However, stormwater drainage and moderate flooding does not typically cause problems on the stream.
-Hallowing Run and a number of other streams in its vicinity experienced bank flooding in January 1996.
+Hallowing Run and some other streams in its vicinity experienced bank flooding in January 1996.
 However, recovery and damage repair were underway later that year.
 In 2013, the Northumberland County Conservation District was awarded a $356,000 Growing Greener grant from the Pennsylvania Department of Environmental Protection for Hallowing Run and Schwaben Creek.

 History

 Hallowing Run was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1176401.
 The stream is also known as Hollowing Run.
 This name appears in Israel C. White's 1883 book The geology of the North Branch Susquehanna River Region in the six counties of Wyoming, Lackawanna, Luzerne, Columbia, Montour and Northumberland.

 By the early to mid 1800s, the area in the vicinity of Hallowing Run was somewhat settled, with farms, mills, and a small number of schoolhouses.
-A roadway known as Hallowing Run Road also passed through the area, connecting with the Harrisburg Road and the Tulpehocken Road.
+A roadway known as Hallowing Run Road also passed through the area, connecting with Harrisburg Road and Tulpehocken Road.
 Many of the early settlers in the area were Scotch-Irish.
 A Mr. DeWitt constructed a mill 6 mi from Sunbury in 1840 and used Hallowing Run as a power source.

 A steel stringer/multi-beam or girder bridge carrying Township Road T-394 over Hallowing Run in 1904.
 It is located south of Sunbury and is 26.9 ft long.
 A concrete tee beam bridge carrying State Route 4020 over the stream was built in the village of Asherton in 1921.
 This bridge is 30.8 ft long.
 A steel stringer/multi-beam or girder bridge carrying the same road over Hallowing Run was built in 1973.
 It is 24.9 ft long and is located 1.5 mi west of Augustaville.
 At least one wooden covered bridge historically crossed Hallowing Run.